Blog ComparisonsTidio vs Intercom (Fin): Which is the Better Tool for Customer Support?

 - Intercom is best for: companies that need an all-in-one communication platform (especially tech/SaaS companies with global or multi-channel support needs).

-Tidio’s 300k+ customers skew toward retail and service businesses, while Intercom lists clients like Amazon and Microsoft, highlighting their enterprise customer base.
+Tidio's customer base skews toward retail and service businesses, while Intercom lists clients like Amazon and Microsoft, highlighting their enterprise customer base.

 Tidio vs Intercom: final verdict